flapjack/flapjack.io/API.md

 <a id="get_contacts_id">&nbsp;</a>
 ### GET /contacts/CONTACT_ID

-Returns the core information about the specified contact.
+Returns the core information of a specified contact.

 **Example**
 ```bash